How to Choose Your First Visual Novel

 Common mistakes new players make

-Another common error is skipping the common route or rushing through dialogue to reach choices.
+Another common error is skipping the common story or rushing through dialogue to reach choices.
 Visual novels reward patient reading.
-The emotional payoff of a well-earned route ending depends on the buildup, so resist the urge to speed through setup scenes.
+The emotional payoff of a well-earned story ending depends on the buildup, so resist the urge to speed through setup scenes.

 Frequently Asked Questions